 Lindblad-National Geographic Certified Photo Instructor:

-Jordan: Beginning in Amman, Jordan’s modern capital, step into the past at the Roman ruins of Jerash, where one hundred years of excavation have unearthed only 1% of the city.
+Beginning in Amman, Jordan’s modern capital, step into the past at the Roman ruins of Jerash, where one hundred years of excavation have unearthed only 1% of the city.
 Continue to Petra, the Nabatean city whose iconic rose-hued facades are carved directly into sandstone cliffs.
 In Madaba see the remarkable 6th-century mosaic map.
 Visit the Dead Sea as well, with a chance to float in its waters.
-From $2,790 per person (5 Days)
+6 Days from $2,790 per person (10/28/2018–2/3/2019); 6 Days from $3,240 (9/29/2019–3/15/2020).

-Transfers to/from international flights and within Egypt if booked on group flights; accommodations in hotels as per itinerary; shipboard accommodations; photography permits as available (photography is not allowed in some of the tombs); video chronicle of your trip; Wi-Fi onboard ship and in some hotels; meals on land as per itinerary; meals and non-alcoholic beverages onboard ship; most gratuities; excursions and entrance fees as per itinerary; taxes and service charges.
+Transfers between airport and ship if booked on group flights; accommodations in hotels as per itinerary; shipboard accommodations; photography permits as available (photography is not allowed in some of the tombs); certified photo instructor; Wi-Fi onboard ship and in some hotels; meals on land as per itinerary; meals and non-alcoholic beverages onboard ship; most gratuities; excursions and entrance fees as per itinerary; taxes and service charges.
 Subject to change without notice.

 Airfare; meals not indicated; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as alcoholic beverages, Internet where not included, laundry, etc.; fuel surcharge may apply.